 Will tuition and fees be adjusted?

-No. Dual delivery of courses requires a significant investment.
+No. Dual delivery of courses requires a significant financial investment.
 In fact, many colleges include a distance learning fee due to the additional costs of designing and delivering remote courses, including instructional designers, instructor training, media production, and technology.
+Expenses for labs are also incurred even when they are not in-person.

 Am I required to wear a mask in class or in my lab?

-How will in-person and off campus internships/experiences for the Fall work?
+How will in-person and off campus internships/experiences for the spring work?

-Online, synchronous classes meet only online, but there is a 'live' component so students can participate remotely.
+Online, synchronous classes meet only online, but there is a 'live' component at specific designated times so students and faculty can interact remotely.

-Online, asynchronous classes meet only online and there is no 'live' component so students will not need to participate remotely at the same time.
+Online, asynchronous classes meet only online and there is no 'live' component at a specific designated time so students will not need to participate remotely at the same time.

 Hybrid classes are classes that are a combination of online work and in-person meetings with the entire class.